We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 I can hear the anguished cries already.
 For the fans of these cartridges, this a reckoning, a “Say it ain’t so!” moment.
 But that doesn’t make it any less true: like Rodney Dangerfield, these cartridges don’t get no respect.
+But they should.
+All are still available at online retailers and all are still just effective today as they were when introduced.

 Once the cartridge to use if you planned to hunt the world with just one rifle, it is powerful, flat-shooting, accurate, and hard-hitting.
 But in a world awash with newer, even flatter-shooting rounds (like the .338 Lapua), this graying cartridge is yesterday’s news, and its fans are aging out of the sport.